 - Himalayan blackberry outcompetes native early successional understory vegetation and prevents the establishment of desirable native trees such as Douglas-fir.

 - Blackberry can limit the movement of large animals by forming large, impenetrable thickets.

 - Non-native blackberries have become a significant problem on the west side of the Cascades where they are much more aggressive than on the east side.

-- They can be found in a myriad of habitats such as roadsides, vacant lands, pastures, forest plantations, creek gullies, river flats, riparian areas, fence lines, and right-of-way corridors.
+- They can be found in a range of habitats such as roadsides, vacant lands, pastures, forest plantations, creek gullies, river flats, riparian areas, fence lines, and right-of-way corridors.

 Reproduction & Spread

-- The plants begin flowering in spring with fruit ripening in midsummer to early August.
+- The plants begin flowering in late spring with fruit ripening from midsummer through early September.